Bylaws of The Texas Mariners Cruising Association, Inc.

 4.07 Budgets.
 The Board of Governors shall prepare and approve a Preliminary Operating Budget at their Organizational Meeting.
 The Board of Governors shall prepare and approve an Annual Budget at the Budget Meeting.
 These meetings shall be in accordance with Article 4.04 Meetings of the Board of Governors.

 5.01.
 Officers.
-The elected officers of the Club shall be a Commodore, a Vice Commodore, a Rear Commodore, a Secretary, a Treasurer and a Cruise Captain.
+The elected officers of the Club shall be a Commodore, a Vice Commodore, a Rear Commodore, a Cruise Captain, a Treasurer and a Secretary.
 Other officers may be appointed by the Board of Governors as it considers necessary.

 5.03.
 Commodore.
 The Commodore shall be the chief executive officer of the Club and shall preside at meetings of the Club and Board of Governors.
 He/she shall be a member ex officio of all committees.
 He/she shall communicate to the Club such matters and make such suggestions as may in his/her opinion tend to promote the welfare and increase the usefulness of the Club, and shall perform such other duties as are necessarily incident to the office.